Young Adult Carers Aged 18 to 25 Years

 Carers over 18 may be able to get a Carer Personal Budget to help pay for a break from caring or something to make your life easier.
 You have to have a Carers Assessment before you can get a Personal Budget.

 It may be that the thing that would help you most is for someone else (such as a paid carer) to help provide care so you don't have to do so much.
-The person you care for is entitled to an assessment of their social care needs, or a re-assessment if they haven't already had one recently and things have changed.
+The person you care for is entitled to an assessment of their social care needs, or a re-assessment if they haven't already had one recently or if things have changed.

-There are different types of support they may be able to get such as paid cares to come and help at home, going to a day centres or a care home.
+There are different types of support they may be able to get such as paid cares to come and help at home, going to a day centres or a stay in a care home.
 You can find out more on the Derbyshire County Council website.
-You can also contact their Brokerage Service who'll be able to tell you about the different options available in your local area - call them on tel: 01629 537763 or 01629 537758.

 You can also pay for a care service privately if you the person you look after can afford it.
 You can find local care services using the Derbyshire Care Directory.